 Setting up OneDrive

-First, you’ll be asked for the email address corresponding to your Microsoft account.
+First, you’ll be asked for the email address you use with your Microsoft account.
 Type it in and click Sign in.

-You’ll be presented with a list of folders in your OneDrive account.
+You’ll be presented with a list of folders and OneDrive’s offer to back them up.

 That’s it!
 Well, you may be presented with some “Isn’t OneDrive wonderful?” marketing and informational messages, but it’s set up.
 OneDrive is at work.